-The Ontario Student Assistance Program (OSAP) is a government financial aid program that assists eligible Ontario residents attending university through a combination of loans and grants.
-Visit the OSAP website to find out more and to apply for OSAP today: www.ontario.ca/osap
+Ontario residents: The Ontario Student Assistance Program (OSAP) is a government financial aid program that assists eligible Ontario residents attending university through a combination of loans and grants.
+Visit the OSAP website to find out more and to apply for OSAP today: www.ontario.ca/osap.

-The University of Toronto is an approved institution for the administration of subsidized and unsubsidized US Direct Loans and PLUS Direct Loans, according to the Higher Education Act, Title IV.
-Yearly loan amounts are listed in the U.S Department of Education resource publication, 2017-18 Do You Need Money for College?
-The Guide to Federal Student Aid.
+US citizens or permanent residents: The University of Toronto is an approved institution for the administration of subsidized and unsubsidized US Direct Loans and PLUS Direct Loans, according to the Higher Education Act, Title IV.
 For more information, please visit Enrolment Services.

 University of Toronto Advanced Planning for Students (UTAPS) and other financial aid programs fill the financial gap for full-time students who receive the maximum amount of government financial aid available, but whose funding doesn’t cover all university costs.

 UTAPS funding varies depending on student need.
 See the Financial Aid/ UTAPS Online Estimator

 To be eligible for UTAPS funding, you must: